-The purpose of this document is to draw on the experience of a group of industry experts who represent the leading practitioners of emission reporting across the member states of the EU.
+The purpose of this document is, just as it was for the first edition, to draw on the experience of a group of industry experts who represent the leading practitioners of emission reporting across the member states of the EU.
 These experts have been brought together under the auspices of EURELECTRIC, which is a centre of strategic expertise for the electricity industry in Europe.
-The members of this working group are listed in Appendix A. The aim of the working group was to produce a European wide calculation method for emissions from the electricity-generating sector.
-This document describes a calculation method, including emission factors where appropriate.
-It is intended to review the document at regular intervals.
+The members of this working group are the authors of this document.
+The aim of the working group was to review the first edition of the European wide calculation method for emissions from the electricity-generating sector and to revise it where appropriate.